Don Sharp: Hammer Films and Harry Alan Towers

 Sharp received an offer from Tony Hinds of Hammer Films who had seen The Professionals and was looking for a director for Hammer's vampire movie Kiss of the Vampire (1963).
 Sharp had never seen a horror movie before but agreed after watching several Hammer films.
 According to his obituary Sharp helped make an "atmospheric, suspenseful gothic horror and giving a depth to the characters that was sometimes missing in Hammer's other vampire productions."
-Kiss of the Vampire is now one of Hammer's highest regarded horrors; Sharp's New York Times obituary says "Not a few Hammer fans contend that 'Kiss of the Vampire' is one of the greatest Gothic horror movies ever made".
+Kiss of the Vampire is now one of Hammer's most highly regarded horrors; Sharp's New York Times obituary says "Not a few Hammer fans contend that Kiss of the Vampire is one of the greatest Gothic horror movies ever made".

 Kiss of the Vampire was shot in 1962.
 After making it, Sharp went back to television, directing episodes of The Human Jungle, then made another teen musical in the vein of The Golden Disc, It's All Happening (1963), with Tommy Steele.

-He returned to Hammer for a swashbuckler, The Devil-Ship Pirates (1964).
-It starred Christopher Lee, who would make several movies with Sharp.
-By now Kiss of the Vampire had been released, and Sharp started receiving offers to direct more horror films; he says Milton Subotsky offered him the choice of three scripts to direct but Sharp liked none of them.
+He returned to Hammer for a swashbuckler, The Devil-Ship Pirates (1964) which starred Christopher Lee, who would make several movies with Sharp.
+By now Kiss of the Vampire had been released, and Sharp started receiving offers to direct more horror films; he says Milton Subotsky offered him the choice of three scripts but Sharp liked none of them.
 Instead Sharp made Witchcraft (1964), for producer Robert L. Lippert.
 Sharp called it "a little four-week movie, very quickly done, but it received some lovely notices".

-Sharp then spent several months directing second unit on Those Magnificent Men in Their Flying Machines (1965).
+Sharp then spent several months directing second unit on Those Magnificent Men in Their Flying Machines (1965) at the behest of director Ken Annakin.
 Sharp said "I had to think very hard about going back to second unit after directing a half-dozen features — but it was so tempting, especially after my air force days.
 So I did it; and it was tremendously exciting, and a marvelous movie to work on."

-Sharp did find shooting footage with old airplanes very slow - "you're fortunate if you can get two set-ups in a day" so when it was over he asked his agent to get him any job.
-Lippert had a sequel to The Fly, Curse of the Fly (1965), and Sharp did it.
+Sharp did find shooting footage with old airplanes very slow - "you're fortunate if you can get two set-ups in a day" so when his work was done on Magnificent Men he asked his agent to get him any directing job he could.
+He wound up making a sequel to The Fly for Robert Lippert, Curse of the Fly (1965).
 "I'm afraid they'd pretty much run out of ideas," said Sharp who says he and the writer "both had the feeling,'Oh dear, what a pity they're making another one'."